Nicole Arrindell, Senior Director and Government Relations Counsel, Equitable Holdings, Inc.

 Leigh Baxt (she/her) is an Associate Director of Biology on the at the Tri-Institutional Therapeutics Discovery Institute (Tri-I TDI).
 The Tri-I TDI is a collaboration between Rockefeller University, Memorial Sloan Kettering Cancer Center, Weill Cornell Medicine, and biopharmaceutical partner Takeda.
 The mission of the TDI is to encourage researchers in the Tri-I community to advance groundbreaking biological discoveries to preclinical studies.
 Dr. Baxt provides strategic and technical guidance for early preclinical drug development projects.
 She has expertise in supporting projects from target validation, lead identification and optimization through animal proof-of-concept studies.
 Dr. Baxt has been a key contributor to multiple commercially licensed programs and has experience across a wide variety of disease areas having worked on more than 30 early discovery programs.
 Dr. Baxt received a B.A. in biology from Brown University and a Ph.D. in microbiology and immunology from Stanford University School of Medicine.
 She completed a postdoctoral fellowship at Harvard Medical School, and was a research scientist at the Broad Institute prior to joining the Tri-I TDI.
 She resides in New York City with her husband and two young children.

-Deanna Bitetti (she/her) is a Senior Communications Officer at UNHCR, the UN Refugee Agency, for Global Communications based in New York City, after a stint as Head of Communications/Senior Project Lead in the UNHCR Representation Office in Tokyo, Japan.
+Deanna Bitetti (she/her) is Head of External Relations and Communications at UNHCR Liaison Office in New York.
+Previously, she served as a Senior Communications Officer at UNHCR, the UN Refugee Agency, for Global Communications based in New York City, after a stint as Head of Communications/Senior Project Lead in the UNHCR Representation Office in Tokyo, Japan.
 In this capacity she works to mobilize public, political, and financial support for forcibly displaced people around the world.
 She has served as the Deputy Commissioner for Policy and Communications at the New York City Mayor’s Office for International Affairs and represented the UK Mission to the United Nations negotiating consensus outcomes in the UN Fifth Committee as a Senior Policy Advisor.
 Deanna has also held senior positions in local and state government in NY and is the former Associate Director of Common Cause/NY.
 She holds a BA degree from Hunter College as part of the Macaulay Honors College University Scholars Program and a MPA from Columbia University’s School of International and Public Affairs.

 Jasmin Chitrakar, Managing Director, Madison International Realty, LLC